 Keys to Year Round Gardening

 The key is planting cold hardy crops which can be grown for 3 seasons spring, fall, and winter.
+Basically you are looking at the cool crops of spring including green leaf crops and those in the Brassica family.
 The second key is to protect your crops.
 Put them undercover.
 There is something for every budget to protect plants- row covers, cold frames, hot beds, low tunnels, and green houses.

 The Greeks created the myth called Persephone to explain this so year round gardeners call these months, when daylight is less than 10 hours, the Persephone Months.
 The goal is to have your fall crops 90% mature before the Persephone months.